truenas/middleware/docs/userguide/index.rst

 This section shows the FreeNAS® SSH configuration options, demonstrates an example configuration that restricts users to their home directory, and provides some troubleshooting tips.

-Figure 11.13a shows the Services → SSH configuration screen.
-Once you have configured SSH, don't forget to start it in Services → Control Services.
+Figure 11.13a shows the :menuselection:`Services --> SSH` configuration screen.
+Once you have configured SSH, don't forget to start it in
+:menuselection:`Services --> Control Services`.

 **Figure 11.13a: SSH Configuration**

 |10000000000001950000012301F7AD89_png|

 Table 11.13a summarizes the configuration options.
-Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced
+Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
+:menuselection:`System --> Settings --> Advanced`.

 **Table 11.13a: SSH Configuration Options**